crs4/seal/docs/seqal_options.rst

 Deprecated Properties
 -------------------------

-All the properties to configure Seqal have been renamed, from ``bl.seqal.*`` to ``seal.seqal.*``.
+All the properties defined in the first versions of Seqal have been renamed, from ``bl.seqal.*`` to ``seal.seqal.*``.
 The old property names have been deprecated, but for the time being will be accepted with a warning.
 Future versions of Seal will ignored them altogether, so you are urged to update your scripts or configuration files.
 The table below presents the complete list of deprecated Seqal properties.

 The following properties, recognized in previous versions of Seal, have been